instancezero/NovelWriterExtract/README.md

 ## Release Notes

+### 1.2.2 2025-11-02

+- Repeated references were also being separated by double line feeds.
+This update uses a single line feed for references, two for synopsis/story comments.

 ### 1.2.1 2025-10-23

 - novelWriter 2.8 will support repeated named comments (eg. synopsis and the story tags),